 Questions and Answers

-I quit smoke since last 15 days, and I have a lot of headache and jaw pain?
+I quit smoking since last 15 days, and I have a lot of headache and jaw pain?

-I quit smoke since last 15 days, and I have a lot of headache and jaw pain
+I quit smoking since last 15 days, and I have a lot of headache and jaw pain

 After quit smoking, and while cleaning nose, I see blood spots?

-Now day 15 I quit smoking.
-My nose while cleaning, I can see small blood in it
+Now it is been day 15 since I quit smoking and while cleaning my nose, I can see small spots of blood.

 This is common.
 Do not panic.
 You are beginning to have increased blood flow again and your capillaries in your nose are adjusting.
 This also happens during a cold, dry winter.
 Use a saline spray if it continues.
 This will help with irritation.
 You might also want to run a humidifier in your room while sleeping if the air is dry.

-Stop smoking and what are the side effects after stopping?
+Stop smoking, what are the side effects after stopping?

-My brother is addicted smoker, per day he smokes above 25 cigarettes, so can I know how to stop this and what are the side effects after stopping?.
+My brother is an addicted smoker, he smokes over 25 cigarettes per day, so may I know how to stop this, and what are the side effects after stopping?
 I have tried: I'm trying to quit his smoking as soon as possible...
-I think it was caused by: I don't know but please tell me what are the side effects?
+I think it was caused by: I don't know, but please tell me what are the side effects?

 There are several side effects listed in the article on this page.
 What you have to realize is that your brother will have to really want to quit.
 You can't make someone stop smoking unless they really want to stop for themselves.
 Badgering him will only make the situation worse.
 Instead, sit him down and explain to him how much you love him and wish for him to quit.
 Offer him all the motivational support he will need if he quits.
 You clearly have his best health in mind.
 Perhaps purchase some smoking cessation aids as a gift for him.
 The US has an online as well as over the phone support setup at Smokefree.gov.
 If you are not in the US, the website still offers some great information on how to quit.
 Look for what is available in your region for helping your brother to quit smoking.